Neil Oliver: Recognition

+He was in 2019 listed as a patron of the Association of Lighthouse Keepers.

-In June 2025 he was dropped from providing the commentary for the City Sightseeing buses in Glasgow, which featured a picture of his face on the side of the vehicles, four years after calls were made to remove him.
+In June 2025 his recorded commentary for the City Sightseeing buses in Glasgow, which featured a picture of his face on the side of the vehicles, was dropped four years after calls were made to remove it.

 Political views

 Scottish independence

 In 2014 Oliver stated that he was "proud of Britain" ahead of the Scottish independence referendum, saying that "this kind of internecine squabbling puts my teeth on edge.
 I would rather that it would just go away—or that it had never happened" and that he "liked the status quo".
 When he was appointed President of the National Trust for Scotland, thousands signed petitions calling on him to resign.
 In 2020, Oliver reasserted his opposition to Scottish independence, describing the uncertainty caused by the prospect of a second referendum as a "cancerous presence" and saying that "I'm a British citizen, that's how I see myself.
 Not in an argumentative way, I don't see that I should have to cede my right to understand myself as I am to some politician."